The Process

 • Writing the Significance and Innovation sections

-• Making sure the application sounds as exciting as your know it is
+• Making sure the application sounds as exciting as you know it is

-• Framing the project idea to align with funder’s and reviewer’s needs
+• Framing your project idea to align with the funder’s and reviewer’s needs

 • Writing cohesive paragraphs (one topic per paragraph, please!)